GerardWassink/SCEPSIS/README.md

 For a bit more background read this [page about the "von Neumann machine"](https://geronimo370.nl/computers/theory/the-von-neumann-machine/).
 It describes the famous '**fetch - decode - get data - execute**' cycle

+### Dependencies

+A dependency is the use of ANSI escape codes, especially on Windows systems where it was only implemented recently (in Windows 10 Version 1511).
+More [info about ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

 ### Further reading

 - [Components of the SCEPSIS CPU](./doc/Components.md)